sanazbahargam/SanazBahargam.github.io/_posts/2020-01-09-KnowledgeDistillation.md

 [Distilling the Knowledge in a Neural Network](https://arxiv.org/pdf/1503.02531.pdf)

 We have built sophisticated models that solve complex problems such as natural language inference and common sense reasoning.
 However, these large, high performing models come with their own costs.
 They need a huge amount of computational resources (such as GPU’s memory), are slow (depending on computation resources), and hence cannot be run on low resource devices such as a mobile device.
-When computational resources are limited, the model can be made smaller b sharing parameters, quantization, and knowledge distillation.
+When computational resources are limited, the model can be made smaller by sharing parameters, quantization, and knowledge distillation.
 Knowledge distillation is a very successful model compression method in which a small model is trained to mimic a pre-trained, larger mode.

  In distillation, a large trained model (teacher) is distilled in a smaller model (student).
 The important point is that the cost function of the student model is the